jiang719/road-network-predictability/README.md

 ## Urban road network homogeneity reveals maturity and inheritance of cities

-A graph neural network computing the intra-city and inter-city network homogeneity of an urban road network(URN)
+A graph neural network computing the intra-city and inter-city network homogeneity of urban road networks (URNs)

 ## Introduction